angelsl/ev3-source/docs/index.md

     none            100M  3.7M   97M   4% /run/user
     ```

 1. Now insert your SD card and run `df` again.
 See the new entry (`/dev/sdb1`)?
 That is your SD card. `sdb` is the actual device name and `1` is the partition number.
 Your actual device may be named something different.

-    ```
+    ```bash
     $ df -h
     Filesystem      Size  Used Avail Use% Mounted on /dev/sda1       119G   79G   34G  70% /